kbearne/kelly-bearne-portfolio/README.md

 The site is responsive to mobile, tablet and desktop breakpoints; achieved through the use of three media queries.
 Both CSS Grid and Flex are utilised in this project.

-The codebase follows best practice throughout (e.g. semantic HTML, class / ID naming conventions, indentation and quality comments).
+The codebase follows best practice throughout (e.g. semantic HTML, class / ID naming conventions, indentation, quality comments and CSS variables).

 ![Screenshot of the website](./assets/images/websiteScreenshot.png)